llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 ..

-  .. table:: compute_pgm_rsrc2 for GFX6-GFX10
+  .. table:: compute_pgm_rsrc2 for GFX6-GFX11
-     :name: amdgpu-amdhsa-compute_pgm_rsrc2-gfx6-gfx10-table
+     :name: amdgpu-amdhsa-compute_pgm_rsrc2-gfx6-gfx11-table

      ======= ======= =============================== ===========================================================================
      Bits    Size    Field Name                      Description
      ======= ======= =============================== ===========================================================================
-     0       1 bit   ENABLE_PRIVATE_SEGMENT          Enable the setup of the
+     0       1 bit   ENABLE_PRIVATE_SEGMENT          * Enable the setup of the
                                                        private segment.
+                                                     * If the *Target Properties*
+                                                       column of
+                                                       :ref:`amdgpu-processor-table`
+                                                       does not specify
+                                                       *Architected flat

-                                                     In addition, enable the
+                                                       scratch* then enable the
                                                        setup of the SGPR
                                                        wavefront scratch offset
                                                        system register (see
+                                                       :ref:`amdgpu-amdhsa-initial-kernel-execution-state`).
+                                                     * If the *Target Properties*
+                                                       column of
+                                                       :ref:`amdgpu-processor-table`
+                                                       specifies *Architected
+                                                       flat scratch* then enable
+                                                       the setup of the
+                                                       FLAT_SCRATCH register
+                                                       pair (see
                                                        :ref:`amdgpu-amdhsa-initial-kernel-execution-state`).

                                                      Used by CP to set up
                                                      ``COMPUTE_PGM_RSRC2.SCRATCH_EN``.